Purpose and scope

-Relatives and care home or residential setting staff should work together to support named visitors on factors such as the time and length of visits.
+Relatives and care home or residential setting staff should work together to support named persons on factors such as the time and length of visits.

 Visiting someone with COVID-19

-Named visitors can visit a COVID-19-positive service user who may require some comfort in what can be a stressful time.
+Named persons can visit a COVID-19-positive service user who may require some comfort in what can be a stressful time.

-This would require the local HPT's involvement in risk assessing whether 'named person' visits to a positive case can continue, considering the:
+The local HPT can support risk assessing whether 'named person' visits to someone with COVID-19 can continue, considering the:

 - service users' needs

 - nature of the outbreak at that time

 The named person must wear appropriate PPE – see NIPCM for further information on PPE for visitors.

 Care home or residential setting staff can support and supervise the donning and doffing of the PPE.